sib-swiss/unix-first-steps-training/exercise_instructions.md

 ### Part A - basic `grep` usage

-Enter the directory `exercise_7` and start by making a copy of the file `exercise_5/fasta_files/protein_sequences.fasta` in that directory.
+Enter the directory `exercise_7` and
+**make a copy of the file `exercise_5/fasta_files/protein_sequences.fasta`** in that directory.
 Name the copy of the file `sequences.fasta`.

 :sparkles:
 If you are on a Linux/Mac, you may also create a **symlink** instead of copying the file:

-`ln -s ../exercise_5/fasta_files/protein_sequences.fasta sequences.fasta`
+* `ln -s ../exercise_5/fasta_files/protein_sequences.fasta sequences.fasta`
-A symlink creates a pointer to a file, without making an actual copy of it.
+* A symlink creates a pointer to a file, without making an actual copy of it.
-Symlinks are not supported on Windows (except if using WSL an working on a non-windows partition).
+* Symlinks are not supported on Windows (except if using WSL an working on a non-windows partition).

-Have a look at the `sequences.fasta` file (e.g. using the `less` command).
-Then answer the following questions using the `grep` command:
+Have a look at the `sequences.fasta` file - e.g. using the `less` command - then **answer the following questions using the `grep` command**:

 * How many sequences are there in the file? :dart: **Hint:** count the number of header lines in the file.